 We have extensive experience in dealing with Fair Trading prosecutions from straightforward allegations of ‘unlicensed trading,’ ‘dodgy building practices’ and ‘dirty kitchens’ to much more complex matters relating to compliance.

 What is NSW Fair Trading?

 NSW Fair Trading is the part of Government that regulates the consumer market place.
-Its primary aim is to achieve fairness in the marketplace for all
+Its primary aim is to achieve fairness in the marketplace for all.

-What kind of things do NSW Fair Trading do?
+What does NSW Fair Trading do?

-Fair Trading requires a number of business, trade and building activities to have a license, permit or certificate.
+Fair Trading legislation requires a number of business, trade and building activities to have a license, permit or certificate.
 There will often be conditions attached to these licenses, permits or certificates.